Latin

 employment doubled to 1.3 million.
 After China entered the WTO

-in 2000, there was a decline in growth of maquila factories,
+in 2000, there was a decline in growth of maquiladora

-but as Chinese wages began to outpace Mexican manufacturing
+factories, but as Chinese wages began to outpace Mexican

-(Manufacturera Maquiladora y de Servicios de Exportacion) in
+by IMMEX (Manufacturera Maquiladora y de Servicios de

 D. State Ownership and Privatization